Crews brace for strong winds, explosive fire growth in West

 FLAGSTAFF, Ariz.
 (AP) — Firefighters fanned out across blackened landscape in Arizona’s high country, digging into the ground to put out smoldering tree stumps and roots as helicopters buzzed overhead with buckets of water to drop on a massive blaze.

-The work has been tedious and steady — all with the recognition that already strong winds will become stronger Friday and a shift over the weekend could turn the blaze back toward a mountainous tourist town.
+The work has been tedious and steady — all with the recognition that already strong winds will become stronger Friday and a shift over the weekend could turn the blaze up hillsides or toward homes on the outskirts of Flagstaff.

-The 32-square-mile (83-square kilometer) blaze outside Flagstaff is one of a half-dozen major wildfires that have raced across Arizona, New Mexico and Colorado over the past week.
-Forecasters have warned that above-average temperatures and below-average precipitation combined with spring winds have elevated the chances for more catastrophic fires.
+The 32-square-mile (83-square kilometer) blaze is one of a half-dozen major wildfires that have raced across Arizona, New Mexico and Colorado over the past week.
+Forecasters have warned that warm weather, little to no precipitation and spring winds create a dangerous recipe for wildfires.

-Red flag warnings of critical fire conditions were issued Thursday for much of northern Arizona and large portions of New Mexico as state and federal officials scrambled to get more crews on the front lines.
+Those elements are “pretty much on steroids in the atmosphere for tomorrow,” said Scott Overpeck with the National Weather Service in Albuquerque, New Mexico.
+“And by that we mean they are really cranked up.
+Everything is overlapping together at the same time.”

-With expected wind conditions, “it will prove challenging to put in those containment lines to stop fire growth,” said Jerolyn Byrne, a spokesperson for the team working the Flagstaff-area fire.
-“We’ll see some growth on the fire.”
+The Flagstaff-area fire was expected to keep growing Friday, fanned by the wind, said Jerolyn Byrne, a spokeswoman for the team working the blaze.

-Neither officials nor residents have been able to fully survey the damage near Flagstaff, as crews on Thursday were busy wrestling a spot fire and trying to keep the flames from running up the mountainside.
+Neither officials nor residents have been able to fully survey the damage, as crews on Thursday were busy wrestling a spot fire and trying to keep flames from running up the mountainside.
 If that were to happen, it would mean a much bigger fire with long-term consequences such as erosion and flooding.

 Still, spirits were lifted Thursday as helicopters for the first time were able to start dropping water on the flames.

+Arizona Gov. Doug Ducey on Thursday declared a state of emergency in Flagstaff’s Coconino County.
+The declaration clears the way for state funding for evacuations, shelter, repairs and other expenses.
+However, the money can’t be used to reimburse home and business owners for losses.

+About 30 structures have been destroyed, but it’s still unclear how many were homes, the county sheriff’s office said Thursday.

 Hundreds of people have been evacuated because of wildfires burning in the Southwest.
-Popular lakes and national monuments have been closed in Arizona — some because fire has moved directly over them.
-Local and federal land managers also have been imposing burn bans and fire restrictions on public lands.
+Popular lakes and national monuments closed in Arizona — including Sunset Crater Volcano National Monument outside Flagstaff because the wildfire moved directly over it, blackening trees, and burning tools and vehicles in a maintenance yard, said monument spokesman Richard Ullmann.

+The Coconino National Forest has closed where the wildfire is burning but has not enacted broader fire restrictions or closures.
+A sign at a gate warns of potential loose debris, falling trees and branches, and flash floods.

+Fire restrictions go into effect Friday at National Park Service sites in New Mexico, including Valles Caldera National Preserve and Bandelier National Monument.

 Wildfire has become a year-round threat in the West given changing conditions that include earlier snowmelt and rain coming later in the fall, scientist have said.
 The problems are exacerbated by decades of fire suppression and poor forest management along with a more than 20-year megadrought that studies link to human-caused climate change.

-Residents around Flagstaff questioned how a small blaze reported northeast of the college town Sunday afternoon ballooned to more than 30 square miles (77 square kilometers) in a matter of days.
+Residents around Flagstaff — a year-round attraction for recreation, respite from desert heat, and Northern Arizona University — questioned how a small blaze reported northeast of the college town Sunday afternoon ballooned in a matter of days.
 Matt McGrath, a district ranger on the Coconino National Forest, said firefighters had corralled the wildfire Sunday and didn’t see any smoke or active flames when they checked on it again Monday.

+The fire’s cause hasn’t been determined.
+Investigators were at the site Thursday off a bumpy, gravel and dirt U.S. Forest Service road.
+In the distance, a large plume of grayish smoke rose over the surrounding hills.
+Snow still sat atop other mountains.

-Smoldering stumps dotted the area where the fire was believed to have started.
+Smoldering stumps, scorched grass and charred trees dotted the area near where the wildfire started.

+“The environment is not very friendly.
+It was blowing 70 mph.
+Rocks were hitting everybody in the face.
+It was very smoky and we were working directly in the heat,” he said Thursday from the fire line.
+“These guys are working incredibly hard.
+They know the values at risk.
+This is their community.”

+Crews nearby were focused on a 100-acre (40-hectare) spot fire that broke away from the main blaze toward hills that overlook nearby homes.
+One firefighter repeatedly swung a scraping tool as winds howled and smoke swirled through the air to reveal smoldering tree roots.
+He removed his glove and reached his hand into the ground to ensure it was cool before moving on and repeating the process.

-In neighboring New Mexico, crews were battling several fires, including two that had forced a small number of evacuations and one that was threatening natural gas and telecommunication lines.
+In neighboring New Mexico, crews were battling several fires, including two that had forced a small number of evacuations and one that was threatening natural gas and telecommunications lines.

-The fire danger also remained high in southern Colorado, where a wildfire destroyed an unknown number of homes on Wednesday in Monte Vista, a community of about 4,150 people surrounded by farm fields.
-Despite strong winds, firefighters stopped the fire from spreading by the evening but hot spots remained.

-Officials there said they were still assessing the damage Thursday but noted that six families had been displaced by the fire.

-About 25 structures have been lost in the Flagstaff-area fire.
-Coconino County officials late Wednesday pointed residents to a system where they could seek help with food, temporary housing and other needs.
-Some 765 homes were evacuated.
+In Colorado, firefighters got a handle on two small wildfires in the southern and northern part of the state while contending with strong winds.

+The Boulder County blaze was sparked by the battery of a crashed drone that researchers were using to study severe weather, the sheriff’s office said Thursday.
+Researchers used a fire extinguisher, but the fire spread quickly in high winds, authorities said.
+The other fire damaged or destroyed an estimated 15 structures, including homes, in Monte Vista, a community of about 4,150 people surrounded by farm fields, police said Thursday.

-Rocky Opliger, the incident commander on a wildfire that has burned about 3 square miles (7 square kilometers) and forced evacuations south of Prescott, Arizona, said the conditions are some of the worst he’s seen in nearly five decades of fighting wildland fires.
+Rocky Opliger, the incident commander on a wildfire that has forced evacuations south of Prescott, Arizona, said conditions are some of the worst he’s seen in nearly five decades of fighting wildland fires.

 “This is very early to have this kind of fire behavior,” he said.
 “Right now we are on the whims of weather.”